CISCO-METZ-GROUP/MeshChain/README.md

 If the interface you are using for Kubernetes management traffic (for example, the IP address used for `kubeadm join`) is not the one that contains the default route out of the host, you need to specify the management node IP address in the Kubelet config file.
-Add the following line to (`/etc/systemd/system/kubelet.service.d/10-kubeadm.conf`):
+Add the following line to:
+(`/etc/systemd/system/kubelet.service.d/10-kubeadm.conf`):
 ```
 Environment="KUBELET_EXTRA_ARGS=--fail-swap-on=false --feature-gates HugePages=false --node-ip=<node-management-ip-address>"
 ```
-For Example:
-if the VM's IP address is 10.10.10.10, the above line would be:
+For Example, if the VM's IP address is 10.10.10.10, the above line would be:
 ```
 Environment="KUBELET_EXTRA_ARGS=--fail-swap-on=false --feature-gates HugePages=false --node-ip=10.10.10.10"
 ```